Nikkeljohn/python-game/README.md

 * This game was tested in Chrome, Safari and Firefox browswers on a Macbook Pro laptop device.
 The app worked well in all browsers.

 * This game was also tested in some Android phones and worked

+### Game Testing

+* First function (While enternig the name if the palyer has enter the anything apart from alphabet like number or etc , then it wont accept the name and again ask to enter name)

+*

 # Deployment